anshuktr/SimpleWebAPI/README.md

 # SimpleWebAPI

 Welcome to SimpleWebAPI!
-This is a Cobol application.
+This is a ASP.NET Web API application.

 ## Getting Started